 By throwing a firm’s dividend yield into the mix, you can now determine how much investors are currently willing to pay for both a stock’s earnings growth potential, and for its dividend payout.

-This is an advanced guide on how to calculate Dividend Payout ratio with thorough interpretation, analysis, and example.
-You will learn how to use its formula to assess a company's ability to pay dividends to its shareholders.
+This is a complete guide on how to calculate Price to Cash Flow Ratio (P/CF) with detailed analysis, interpretation, and example.
+You will learn how to use its formula to find out if a stock is currently cheap or expensive.

 When attempting to analyze a company’s value, the price to cash flow ratio (P/CF) is a useful metric to use.

 It can be utilized to discern which stocks are undervalued and overvalued in various industries.

 The ratio incorporates the operating cash flow, which accurately tracks the amount of cash a company brings in by adding non-cash expenses, like depreciation and amortization, back into net income.

 It is important to note that there is no benchmark ratio that indicates whether a stock is undervalued or not.

 Rather, you must compare the ratio to comparable companies’ ratios to obtain a relative worth.[Click to continue]